QuickClade

 strmult=1.2

-Max strandedness difference as a fraction of best 5-mer diff.
-Dynamically adjusts strand bias tolerance based on k-mer similarity.
+Max strandedness difference as a fraction of best 5-mer difference.
+Dynamically adjusts strand bias tolerance.

 ee=t

 Early exit; increases speed.
-Enables early termination of comparisons when sufficient confidence is achieved, improving processing speed.
+Enables early termination of comparisons when sufficient confidence is achieved.

 entropy

 Calculate entropy for queries.
 Slow; negligible utility.
-Computes sequence complexity metrics that have minimal impact on classification accuracy.
+Computes sequence complexity metrics.

 usetree

-Load a taxonomic tree for better grading for labeled data.
-Enables phylogenetically-aware evaluation metrics and improves accuracy assessment.
+Load a taxonomic tree for better grading of labeled data.
+Enables phylogenetically-aware evaluation metrics.

 aligner=quantum